 As Robert Bly once wrote in IRON JOHN:

 But going down through the water to touch the wild man at the bottom of the pond is quite a different matter.
-The being who stands up is frightening, and he seems even more so now, when corporations do so much work to produce the sanitized, hairless shallow man (2)That's poor Viggo in THE ROAD, a sanitized man re-bearded, trying to be wild in a wild land, having to re-learn the role of the deep, dark masculine and getting it incorrect.
-No reflection on Viggo, of course, who showed he can bring that shit hardcore in the RINGS films and HISTORY OF VIOLENCE.
-It's more I think the head-on craftsmanshippy approach to the McCarthy novel -- it gets it too right, maybe, to work.
-Teardrop on the other hand is the untamed wild man, the kind of guy that creeps you out at first but then somewhere along the way, not sure when, you start to admire him.
+The being who stands up is frightening, and he seems even more so now, when corporations do so much work to produce the sanitized, hairless shallow man (2)That's poor Viggo in THE ROAD, a sanitized man, re-bearded, trying to be wild in a wild land, learning the role of the deep, dark masculine and getting it incorrect.
+No reflection on Viggo, of course, who showed he can bring that shit hardcore in the RINGS and the VIOLENCE.
+It's more I think the head-on craftsmanshippy approach to the McCarthy novel --it gets it too right, maybe, to work.
+Teardrop on the other hand is the truly untamed wild man, the kind of guy that creeps you out at first but then somewhere along the way, not sure when, you start to admire him.
 Isn't that so much better, children, than the other way around?

 1. Yeah, THE ROAD came out in 2009, but I didn't see it til last week, so what?